libeau0911/Openstack/OpenStack.md

 Below is the diagram that shows the request flow when launching an instance in OpenStack.
 ![Request Flow for Launching Instance](/Request_Flow_Diagram.PNG)

 The diagram can be split into two big blocks; transformation of CLI request to running instances (Nova), network connections between compute nodes and instances (Neutron).
+During the request flow, there are two kinds of requests made in the message queue, RPC.call, and RPC.cast.
+In simple words, RPC.call waits for a response, while RPC.cast does not expect a response.
+Below is an example of RPC.call and RPC.cast.
+> Nova-API sends the rpc.call request to nova-scheduler expecting to get updated instance entry with host ID specified.

+Since nova-API have requested an RPC.call to nova-scheduler, the nova-scheduler should reply to nova-API with an updated instance entry with host ID identified.

+> Nova-scheduler sends the RPC.cast request to nova-compute for launching the instance on the appropriate host.

+RPC.cast does not require a response, which the above request means to launch the instance on the appropriate host without replying to nova-scheduler.

 + #### Transformation of CLI request to running instances #### Three nova packages on the controller side; nova-API, nova-conductor, nova-scheduler; are related to creating instances.
 Nova-compute on the compute node supports several hypervisors to deploy instances or VMs.